tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 |`signedIdentifier`|`si`|Optional.
 A unique value up to 64 characters in length that correlates to an access policy specified for the container, queue, or table.|

 A stored access policy includes a signed identifier, a value up to 64 characters long that is unique within the resource.
 The value of this signed identifier can be specified for the `signedidentifier` field in the URI for the shared access signature.
 Specifying a signed identifier on the URI associates the signature with the stored access policy.
 To establish a container-level access policy using the REST API, see [Delegate access with a shared access signature](delegate-access-with-shared-access-signature.md).

-### Specifying the signed directory depth

-When sr=d is specified, the sdd query parameter is also required (version 2020-02-10 or later and hierarchical namespace is enabled).
-The sdd query parameter indicates the depth of the directory specified in the canonicalizedResource field of the string-to-sign (see below).
-The depth of the directory is the number of directories beneath the root folder.

-For example, the directory https://{account}.blob.core.windows.net/{container}/d1/d2 has a depth of 2 and the root directory https://{account}.blob.core.windows.net/{container}/ has a depth of 0.
-The value of sdd must be a non-negative integer.

 ### Specifying the signature